The Legislative Process

 Grants funding for the North Carolina Arts Council is proposed within the Department of Natural and Cultural Resources budget.
 See Key Budget Committees

-THE LEGISLATIVE ARTS AGENDA
+THE LEGISLATIVE ARTS GOALS

 OUR GOALS AND ROLES – ADVOCACY & LOBBYING